derailedapp/server/api/README.md

-# Bevy Server API
+# Derailed API

-Implementation of the HTTP API of the Bevy Protocol.
+A Rust application built with Axum for serving Derailed's API.